Why Avoid Venmo/PayPal for payments in Property Management?

 Legal reasons

-Being a property owner, you are providing both goods and services to your tenants.
+As a property owner, you provide goods and services to your tenants.
 If you use a personal account to accept rent payments, Venmo or PayPal could flag your activity.
-Rent payments are usually a much larger amount than most personal exchanges.
-Also, if you receive the same amount of money around the same time month after month, you are bound to trigger suspicion.
-By using these mobile wallets, you run the risk of these platforms barring your access, and other legal problems.
+Rent payments are usually much larger than most personal exchanges.
+Also, if you receive the same amount of money around the same time, month after month, you are bound to trigger suspicion.
+By using these mobile wallets, you run the risk of these platforms barring your access and other legal problems.

 Fees

 For every transaction, you would need to pay 2.9% of the total rent amount with an additional charge of $0.30.
-If you accept a rent amount of $500 through PayPal, you as the landlord would need to pay $14.80.
-If you own multiple rental properties, you will need to pay quite a hefty amount in these fees.
-Over time, you will realize that these transaction fees are eating into your profit margins.
+If you accept a rent amount of $500 through PayPal, you, as the landlord, would need to pay $14.80.
+If you own multiple rental properties, you must pay quite a hefty amount in these fees.
+Over time, you will realize that these transaction fees eat your profit margins.

 Lesser control

-Using Venmo or PayPal may give your tenants a lot more control, but the same cannot be said for the landlord.
+Using Venmo or PayPal may give your tenants much more control, but the same cannot be said for the landlord.
 As a landlord, you have no way of compelling your tenants to make rent payments.
-You cannot enforce late fees or set up automated payments.
-There is also no way for you to send reminders regarding payments.
+You cannot enforce late fees, set up automated payments, or send reminders regarding payments.

-Say, you want to evict a tenant because of overdue payments.
-If you accept even a partial payment from such a tenant, it could delay or even nullify the eviction process.
-You should be getting your payments in full.
+Say you want to evict a tenant because of overdue payments.
+Accepting even a partial payment from such a tenant could delay or even nullify the eviction process.
+It would be best if you were getting your payments in full.
 As a landlord, you want to be able to reject partial payments.

-Venmo and PayPal do not give your tenants the option to set up automatic payments.
+Venmo and PayPal do not allow your tenants to set up automatic payments.
 Also, these wallets do not send any reminders to your tenants.
 If you use Venmo or PayPal to collect rent payments, there is a high chance that a tenant may forget, making late rent payments more likely.
 Not receiving rent payments on time will eventually disrupt your cash flow.

 Misdirected payments

 Another major issue with using Venmo or PayPal for rent collection is that payments could easily be misdirected.
 A simple typo by your tenant could send the payment to someone else’s bank account.
 Mistakes may happen even with your most careful tenant.
-If your tenant pays the money to some other bank account, you have no way of getting the money back.
+If your tenant pays the money to another bank account, you cannot get the money back.

 Limited protection

 Mobile wallets like Venmo and PayPal offer limited protection to landlords.
 PayPal has been known to favor buyers in case of disputes.
-So, if a dispute occurs PayPal may side with your tenant rather than with you.
-PayPal may also bar access to your funds, making them inaccessible for use.
+So, if a dispute occurs, PayPal may side with your tenant rather than with you.
+PayPal may also bar access to your funds, making them inaccessible.
 The fee you pay for your business account may offer Purchase Protection, but PayPal does not cover any purchases related to real estate.

 Venmo also does not offer any better protection than PayPal.
-In fact, it does not offer any protection at all.
+It does not offer any protection at all.
 Venmo explicitly states that it does not offer buyers or sellers any protection program.

 If you decide to use these platforms to collect rent payments and a dispute arises, your tenants are more likely to win.